hnjw-png/manvsmachine/README.md

 ## Instructions:

-At the bottom of the page there is a section stating how to play the game and the rules of the game, etc how many rounds you play until winner is decided, and which rock, paper or scissors beats who.
+At the bottom of the page there is a section stating how to play the game and the rules of the game.

 ![image](https://user-images.githubusercontent.com/120515252/219072320-38cfcc72-127d-452e-b57c-4785455e49fb.png)